SENSUIKAN!

 2 November 1944:

-Captain (Rear Admiral-Ret) Clarence Wade McClusky Jr's USS CORREGIDOR’s (CVE-58) and hunter-killer group Task Group 12.3 detach to find and destroy I-12.
-CORREGIDOR makes its first attack on an unidentified submarine, followed by a second attack two days later.
-[2]
+Captain (Rear Admiral-Ret) Clarence Wade McClusky Jr's USS CORREGIDOR's (CVE-58) hunter-killer group Task Group 12.3 is detached to find and destroy I-12.
+The Grumman TBM-1C "Avengers" of VC-83 from CORREGIDOR attack an unidentified submarine, followed by a second attack two days later.
+[3][4]

 100 miles WSW of Los Angeles, California.
-USCG cutter ROCKFORD (PF-48) and minelayer USS ARDENT (AM-340) are escorting a six-ship convoy from Honolulu to the American mainland.
+USCG cutter ROCKFORD (PF-48) and minelayer USS ARDENT (AM-340) are escorting a six-ship convoy from Honolulu to San Francisco.
 At 1232, ARDENT makes a sonar contact with a submarine ahead of the convoy.
-After 1241, ARDENT makes two "Hedgehog” projector charge attacks with negative results.
-At 1308, ROCKFORD makes another attack with 13 Hedgehogs.
+After 1241, ARDENT makes two "Hedgehog" projector charge attacks with negative results.
+At 1308, ROCKFORD makes another attack with 13 "Hedgehogs".
 Fifteen seconds later, three distinct detonations are heard, followed four minutes later by numerous underwater explosions.

 ARDENT makes two more attacks and ROCKFORD drops 13 depth charges.
-After more explosions, contact with the submarine is lost at 31-55N, 139-45E.
-Water and air bubbles appear on the surface along with oil and debris, including teak planks, ground cork, pieces of varnished wood, and a piece of an instrument case inscribed with Japanese characters.
-Both warships receive equal credit for the probable destruction of a Japanese submarine, probably I-12.
+After more explosions, contact with the submarine is lost at 31-55N, 139-45W.
+Diesel oil and air bubbles appear on the surface along with debris, including teak planks, ground cork, pieces of varnished wood, and a piece of an instrument case inscribed with Japanese characters.
+Both warships receive equal credit for the probable destruction of a Japanese submarine, in all likelihood I-12.
+[5]

 20-31 December 1944: